-- All members also meet the criteria for independence in Rule 10A- 3(b)(1) of the Exchange Act - Each member also meets the additional independence criteria set forth the applicable NASDAQ listing standards and SEC rules - Our Board has determined that Mr. Lukinovich is an "audit committee financial expert," as such term is defined by SEC rules.
+- All members are independent as defined in the director independence standards of NASDAQ - All members also meet the criteria for independence in Rule 10A-3(b)(1) of the Exchange Act - Each member also meets the additional independence criteria set forth the applicable NASDAQ listing standards and SEC rules - Our Board has determined that Mr. Lukinovich is an "audit committee financial expert," as such term is defined by SEC rules.